fongor/100-days-of-code/log.md

 **Today's Progress:** Back to code

-**Thoughts:** I hope I figured out how this github repo log thing works and in a minute I will go back to free code camp
+**Thoughts:** I hope I figured out how this github repo log thing works and in a minute I will go back to Free Code Camp

 **Link to work:** Gimme a minute